therain7/dmp/README.md

 - Average size of write request
 - Average size of all read & write requests.

-This data is provided for each virtual device seperately as well as for all devices combined.
+This data is provided for each virtual device separately as well as for all devices combined.

 To access the stats provided please use `sysfs` interface as follows:
 ```bash